Bali, Indonesia

 Get this when you book through us:

-Late check-out and upgrade to an Ocean Panorama Suite, subject to availability, plus a free drink or cocktail at the evening bonfire.
-GoldSmiths will also receive some bath products
+Late check-out and upgrade to an Ocean Panorama Suite (if available), and a cocktail at the evening bonfire; GoldSmiths also get a luxury bath product

 Facilities